Police: 2-year-old girl missing, possibly kidnapped by father

 MASON COUNTY, Mich. — The Mason County Sheriff’s Office is searching for a missing 2-year-old girl who they believe has been kidnapped by her father.

-The department said on Facebook that Hailey Hunter-Rose Fargo had “unsupervised parenting time” with her biological father, 47-year-old Mark Alan Saporita-Fargo, from 9 a.m. to 2 p.m.
-Monday.
+The department said on Facebook that Hailey Hunter-Rose Fargo had “unsupervised parenting time” with her biological father, Mark Alan Saporita-Fargo, 47, on Monday.
 She is in foster care in Muskegon, the department said.

 Saporita-Fargo is described as 6 feet 1 inch tall and 200 pounds.
 He might be driving a black vehicle, possibly a Ford Taurus, officials said.